cutenode/good-first-issue/README.md

 ## Prerequisites

-To use Good First Issue, you'll need to have a few things installed:
+To use Good First Issue, you'll need to have the following things installed:

 - Node.js 8.0.0 or above
-  - If you need to install Node.js, you can download it from the [official downloads page](https://nodejs.org/en/download/)
+  - If you need to install Node.js, you can download it from the [official download page](https://nodejs.org/en/download/)
   - If you want to use a dynamic version manager, you can use something like nvm [on macOS, Linux, and WSL](https://gist.github.com/d2s/372b5943bce17b964a79).
 - npm 5.0.0 or above
-  - If you already have Node.js 8.0.0 or above, you will have npm 5.0.0 or above.
+  - If you already have Node.js 8.0.0 or above, you must have npm 5.0.0 or above.
   - If you need to update your npm CLI, run `npm i -g npm`

 ## Usage